InnoWave-Tech/todos-react-challenge/README.md

 Some notes:

 - This API should be considered external and done, you won't have to change anything under `pages/api`.
 - The API internally uses the functions in `lib/db.js`.
+This file simulates our database interactions.
 - All methods return the updated todos list as a response (hint: you can use this to sync up your React application).
 - Your React components should communicate with this API to manage the Todos.